damien-white/conduit-protocol/README.md

 #### Magic

-4-byte sequence that provides a "marker" indicating the beginning of a frame.
-The presence of this sequence alone is not sufficient to define it as a frame "boundary".
+4-byte sequence that indicates the beginning of a frame.
+Note that the presence of this sequence is meant to help synchronize framing but is not sufficient by itself to define a frame boundary.

-#### Identifier

-4-byte value that provides a unique frame identifier.
-Requests or responses may be received out of order or not received at all.
-Frame IDs provide methods for payload synchronization and help validate that the correct data is received.

 #### Version

 1-byte integer containing the protocol version number and the "direction" of the frame.
 Simple bitwise operations are used to extract and validate the received value.

-#### Opcode
+#### Tag

-1-byte integer that maps to a known, expected instruction set.
-The opcode is very useful for determining the exact parameters that should be expected in the message body.
+1-byte integer value which indicates the type of payload, or value to expect.

 #### Length

-2-byte integer that represents the number of bytes to parse from the message body that follows.
+2-byte integer representing the length (in bytes) of the value field that follows.<br/>

-Frames may not exceed the maximum frame length of **65536** bytes.
+- Frame size is currently capped at **65536** bytes.
+This limit exists to prevent denial-of-service attacks.

-### Message Body
+### Value

-The message contains the body of the message itself.
-This area of the frame contains the bulk of the data as it is responsible for holding parameters related to particular opcodes, request and response messages and other related data.
+Variable-length byte stream containing arbitrary data.
+The data may or may not be valid.

+The value contains the bulk of almost all types of frames as it contains the payload data of a given request or response.

+This field may contain any, or a combination of, the following:

+- Command / Procedure with optional parameters
+- Error message
+- Status code(s)
+- Simple Signal

 ## License